krb5/krb5/doc/appdev/gssapi.rst

 intermediate service.
 Both *icred* and *desired_name* are required for this function; passing **GSS_C_NO_CREDENTIAL** or **GSS_C_NO_NAME** will cause the call to fail.  *icred* must contain a krbtgt ticket for the intermediate service.
-If the KDC returns a forwardable ticket, the result of this operation is a proxy credential; if it is not forwardable, the result is a regular credential for *desired_name*.
+The result of this operation is a proxy credential.
+(Prior to release 1.18, the result of this operation may be a regular credential for *desired_name*, if the KDC issues a non-forwardable ticket.)

-A recent KDC will usually allow any service to acquire a ticket from a client to itself with an S4U2Self request, but the ticket will only be forwardable if the service has a specific privilege.
-In the MIT krb5 KDC, this privilege is determined by the **ok_to_auth_as_delegate** bit on the intermediate service's principal entry, which can be configured with :ref:`kadmin(1)`.

 Once the intermediate service has a proxy credential, it can simply pass it to gss_init_sec_context_ as the *initiator_cred_handle*